Intelektika-team/Intelektika-team/README.md

 - **Utitool**
     Cli utility for working with the system and a unique system of plugins on Python.

+- **Nelin**
+    A library for working with a new type of machine learning, allowing you to create both rapid prototypes and large commercial projects.

 - **System Software**
     Lightweight OS builds, debuggers, and utilities for flashing, monitoring, and optimizing your devices.